-Provision of public conveniences and public art within public open spaces will be encouraged.
+Provision of public art within public open spaces will be encouraged.

 Furthermore, the following existing uses will usually be protected, whether in public or private ownership:

 - Parks;

 - Amenity areas;

 - Allotments;

 - Playing pitches; and

 - Any other form of open space that has a high townscape value or is intrinsic to the character of the area.